uchicago-cs/cmsc22000/website/content/projects/2019/spec.md

 ### Code Reviews

 You are welcome to create pull requests that do not affect the master branch, and to use these as a mechanism to do code reviews.
 For example, suppose the Game State team has a “game-state” branch where they do most of their work, and you are working on a “room” branch, writing a module to model rooms.
-Once you’re done, you could do a pull request from “room” to “game-state” instead of directly merging the branch.
+Once you’re done, you should do a pull request from “room” to “game-state” instead of directly merging the branch.
 This would allow you to request a code review from someone else on your team (and to have a record of that code review in the pull request).

 These non-master pull requests must meet the same requirements as a pull request to master, except they only require a single code review from someone on your team.
 Furthermore, it will be up to you whether to ultimately merge the pull request, but a senior developer may opt to not count the pull request towards your score if it is a trivial pull request (i.e., if it represents a trivial amount of effort, like adding someone’s name to a README).
 As with pull requests to master, we encourage you to touch base with your senior developer before creating your first pull requests.